 - aids digestion and facilitates better nutrient absorption

 *These statements have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure or prevent any disease.

 Tip #1: Make sure you use a really good vegan mayonnaise, and that you roast the cauliflower in avocado oil instead of olive oil.
 You can use olive oil if you don’t have any avocado oil, but avocado oil is better for you when using at high temps.
 I order both of mine from Thrive Market and have them delivered straight to my door.

-Tip #2: This is a basic “potato” salad, and is good as is, but feel free to add traditional plant-based add-ins like celery, onions, dill, chives, pickles, paprika, etc. to jazz it up.
-I don’t use tofu, but I’m thinking you might could use little cubes of tofu to substitute for eggs?
+Tip #2: This is a basic “potato” salad and is good as is, but feel free to add traditional plant-based add-ins like celery, onions, dill, chives, pickles, paprika, etc. to jazz it up.
+I don’t use tofu, but I’m thinking you might use little cubes of tofu to substitute for eggs?